Effects of the rf current and bias field direction on the transition from linear to non-linear gyrotropic dynamics in magnetic vortex structures: Results and discussion

 \subsubsection{Vortex resonance splitting in strongly nonlinear regime}

 The gyrotropic motion of the VC is probed by frequency-resolved homodyne detection using the spin rectification effect.
 The rf frequency sweeps were performed varying one of the three external parameters, i.e. the amplitude of the excitation rf current density $j_{rf}$, the bias magnetic field magnitude $H_b$ or the in-plane azimuthal angle $\phi_H$ of the external bias field while keeping the other two constant.
 Here, the value of the current density $j_{rf}$ injected into the device can only be estimated taking into account the impedance mismatch between the device and the 50$\Omega$ circuit.
+More specifically, we define $j_{rf}$ as $\frac{1}{w t} \sqrt{P_{rf} (1-\Gamma^2) / R_0}$, where $w$ is the width of the pad in contact with the disk, $t$ is the thickness of the disk, $R_0$ is the static resistance of the disk, $P_{rf}$ is the rf power delivered to the sample from the signal generator and $\Gamma = | \frac{R_0-50\Omega}{R_0+50\Omega} |$ is the reflection coefficient due to the impedance mismatch between the sample and the circuit.
 In this section, we focus on the effect of the $j_{rf}$ amplitude on the VC dynamics.

 To understand the dynamic behaviour of the VC at high excitation power, we first performed frequency sweeps at a fixed in-plane bias field $\mu_0 H_b$ = 2 mT (for $H_b \perp I$) while increasing rf power (see Fig.~\ref{fig2}(a)) in order to observe detectable gyration dynamics signal.
 A first clear measurable response was observed at a threshold current $j_{th}=$ 0.08 $\cdot 10^{11}$ A/m$^2$.
 With increasing $j_{rf}$, the rectified signal also increases as can be seen from the intensity map of Fig.~\ref{fig2}(a), since the VC now gyrates with a larger radius, leading to a larger MR change.
 Fig.~\ref{fig2}(d) shows a clear antisymmetric lorentzian-like signal~\cite{goto_electrical_2011} acquired at $j_{rf} =$ 0.2 $\cdot 10^{11}$ A/m$^2$.
 Another striking feature appears when reaching $j_{split}=$ 0.23 $\cdot 10^{11}$ A/m$^2$, where the dc voltage signal evolves from a single antisymmetric peak response to a 'peak-dip' lineshape separated by a plateau (gap) between them (Fig~\ref{fig2}(a)).
 This zero-signal gap expands with increasing $j_{rf}$, making the splitting in the resonance lineshape more pronounced (see Fig.~\ref{fig2}(a,e)).
 The splitting behaviour is considered as an indication of the vortex entering a non-linear bistability region.
 This effectively means that in the strongly non-linear regime, the system becomes resonantly stable at two excitation frequencies.